MESAHub/mesa/docs/source/test_suite.rst

 :ref:`conserve_angular_momentum`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This test suite example checks angular momentum conservation from the zero age main-sequence to the formation of a helium core in 1.0 Msun, Z=0.02 metallicity, model.
+This test suite example checks angular momentum conservation from the zero age main-sequence to the formation of a helium core in 1.0 |Msun|, Z=0.02 metallicity, model.

 :ref:`conv_core_cpm`